Declaration on the Common Language: Background

-The creation of the Declaration
+Creation

 More than thirty experts participated in the drafting of the Declaration, half of whom were linguists of different nationalities from the four states.
 The process of writing lasted for several months.
 The initiative emerged just after the last conference in Sarajevo, when young people from Bosnia-Herzegovina who experienced the educational segregation in the so-called "two schools under one roof" came up with the idea of composing a text that would encourage change of the language policy in all four countries.
 They entitled the text Declaration on the Common Language and gave it for rewriting to professional linguists, so that the Declaration was redrafted in Zagreb in the following months and can therefore be called the "Zagreb Declaration."

 As a continuation of the project Languages and Nationalisms, a committee of experts of different nationalities from all four countries was formed that worked on the final version of the Declaration on 16 and 17 January 2017 in Zagreb.
 After the meeting, the text was sent to some twenty consultants, whose proposals are then embedded in the final form of the text.